 4. Euphoric behaviour.

 Dramatic rise of SPACs, crypto-currencies and other market behaviour point to the fact that more market participants do not take into account fundamentals and often act irrationally, mostly anticipating higher prices tomorrow.
 SPACs are hard to analyse simply due to their nature.
-You only know the amount of capital such entity would hold, but whether management would use this capital wisely and create value or overpay for an asset is very hard to know in advance.
+You only know the amount of capital such an entity would hold, but whether management would use this capital wisely and create value or overpay for an asset is very hard to know in advance.
 Yet, prices were rising by dozens of percent within the first days after SPACs went public.

 5. Tension in US / China relations is rising.

-Not much to say here as it is quite self evident.
+Not much to say here as it is quite self-evident.